Contact us

 Because the 90/180 short-stay framework is not a retirement strategy, many Americans choose one compliant base and then travel.

 Malta’s compactness and connectivity make it well suited to that base model: you can live day-to-day without constant admin friction and still travel when you want to.
+Malta has strong airline routes and direct flights to the US.

-US compliance integration as a first-order factor
+US Tax Compliance integration as a first-order factor

 Malta does not remove US filing obligations.
 What it can do is support an orderly, well-documented retirement structure in a European setting, which is often what Americans actually need.
 The IRS position on continued US obligations for citizens abroad is the right anchor for setting expectations.